Bardavon-Health/actions-aws-ssm-params-to-env/README.md

 ## Example output:

 ### JSON data as the parameter value
-if you have an ssm parameter path of `/application/staging/parameter` with the following value:
+If you have an ssm parameter path of `/application/staging/parameter` with the following value:
 ``` JSON
 {
   "APPLICATION_URL": "https://api.com",